simn99/Algorirhtms-and-datastructures/README.md

 # Algorithms-and-datastructures

-Basic algorithms form fundamental course in computer science
+Basic algorithms from course in computer science